 Firstly, congratulations!
 This stage in your life is sure to be full of magic and excitement as you begin to think about your wedding in the days, weeks and months after getting engaged.
 Right now, you might be feeling like you’re in a whirlwind, and you may be starting to think about the overwhelming task of wedding planning.

 If you’re unsure where to begin, you can always seek help by using the expertise of a wedding planner in your local area.
-Incorporate Joi is one of many wedding planning companies based in St Louis, Missouri.
-We specialize in event planning and can help turn your dreams into a reality.
-Whether you just need the help of an experienced wedding coordinator or want the day fully planned by us down to the last detail, our aim is to create a wedding day experience as loving and unique as your relationship.
+Incorporate Joi is a luxurious wedding and event planning company based in St Louis, Missouri.
+We specialize in curating luxurious and unforgettable weddings.
+Whether you need the help of an experienced wedding coordinator or need assistance planning every last detail, our aim is to create a wedding day experience as loving and unique as your relationship.

 Read on to discover the five steps to take to get started with wedding planning after you’ve said yes!

 The first thing you’ll want to do after getting engaged is tell your friends and family!
 Make the most of this magical time and show off your beautiful ring, enjoy the moment and even take the time to throw an engagement party to celebrate!
 Make sure to treat yourself to a manicure so that you can feel comfortable showing off your ring in some aesthetic Instagram photos, or to all of your colleagues at work.

 2. Get Organized